meerkat-citronella/meerkat-citronella.github.io/_posts/2020-10-26-welcome-to-jekyll.markdown

 - `manifest.json`- Used to instruct Chrome how to run your scripts.

 - `background.js`- A script that runs behind the scenes from your active web page.
 This script is usually used for advanced techniques such as message passing or running async computations.
+We won't be using background scripts for this tutorial.

 - Popup- Popup is the window that launches when you press the extension button on the Chrome Toolbar.